BlockArchitech/rebble-help/_topic/apk-load-android.md

 In this guide we'll use ADB to bypass this.

+# Try the install helper

+If you have a computer running Google Chrome, you can use our [install helper](/android-installer) to install the Pebble app on your phone.
+If that doesn't work, continue with the manual instructions.

 # Install ADB

 If you don't already have it setup, install Android Debug Bridge using [the instructions linked here](https://www.xda-developers.com/install-adb-windows-macos-linux/)